metagenomics/metagenomics-tk/docs/quickstart.md

 ## Requirements

 1. docker: Install Docker by following the official Docker installation [instructions](https://docs.docker.com/engine/install/ubuntu/).
-2. make: You can install make on Ubuntu via `sudo apt install make`
+2. make: You can install make on Ubuntu via `sudo apt install make`.
-3. java: In order to run Nextflow you need to install Java on your machine which can be achieved via `sudo apt install default-jre`
+3. java: In order to run Nextflow you need to install Java on your machine which can be achieved via `sudo apt install default-jre`.
-4. Resources:

 ## Preparation